wdporter/i-am-that-ebook/src/82-absolute-perfection-is-here-and-now/readme.md

 qualities.
 In <em>Samkhya</em> philosophy the three attributes of the cosmic substance (<em>prakriti</em>) are: illuminating (<em>sattva</em>), activating (<em>rajas</em>) and restraining (<em>tamas</em>).">guna</a>s.
-Where <span data-tippy-content="Darkness, inertia, passivity.
+Where <span href="Darkness, inertia, passivity.
 One of the three constituents (<em>guna</em>s) of the cosmic substance: <em>sattva</em>,
 <em>rajas</em> and <em>tamas</em>.">tamas</a> and <span
-data-tippy-content="Motivity, activity, energy.
+href="Motivity, activity, energy.
 One of the three
 <em>guna</em>s or qualities of matter: <em>sattva</em>, <em>rajas</em> and
 <em>tamas</em>.
 In <em>yoga</em>, egoism.">rajas</a> predominate, there
 must be war.
 Where <a href="Being, existence, true essence.